zenml-io/blog.zenml.io/_posts/2022-03-02-continuous-deployment.md

 Machine Learning model development workflow.
-We'll use model serving as our example, although ZenML Services are an overarching concept that can be applied generally to any type of long-running service that needs to be involved in the ML life-cycle.
+We'll use model serving as our example, although ZenML Services are an overarching concept that can be applied generally to any type of long-running service that needs to be involved in the ML life cycle.

-## Track and Manage Services Continuously from Pipeline Steps
+## Track and Manage Services Continuously through Pipeline Steps

 Perhaps the best and most obvious feature that you get out of using Services with ZenML pipelines is that they are automatically tracked and managed by